 The Olympus C-7070.
 What can I say?
 Probably one of the ugliest cameras ever made.
 It’s bulky, it looks weird but . . . it handles very well because of the fantastic grip Olympus made on this camera.
 It also has an optical viewfinder but I must admit I always use the rather small (in 2005 it was ok) LCD display that works pretty well and tilts in various directions so you can easily shoot from the hip or above the crowds.
 The C-7070 also has a built-in flash (which I hardly ever use) … and let’s not forget: the Olympus C-7070 is built like a TANK.

 The body of the C-7070 is made of a magnesium alloy material so you can be sure that it is here to stay.
 I have used this camera for a long period of time since 2005 and I can say it hardly has a scratch.
-To further prove its toughness: Magnum photographer Alex Majoli has shot war-photography(!) with the C-5050, C-5060 and C-8080 which are the predecessors / successor to this camera and pretty much the same except for megapixel count.
+To further prove its toughness: Magnum photographer Alex Majoli has shot war-photography(!) with the C-5050 which is the predecessor to this camera and pretty much the same except for megapixel count.
 As I said: it’s hard to destroy this one.
 The only weak spot is probably the lcd display that is made entirely out of plastic.

 The image quality is great!
 The lens of the C-7070 is of very high quality.
 It is a wide zoom which means that you have the equivalent of a 27mm wide angle lens.
 The zoom goes to 110mm (35mm eq.) which is not much but great for portraits.
 It has a 7,1 megapixels sensor which is pretty much enough for big prints which I will probably never make.